PedrelliLuca/ToonTanks/notes.md

 Let's make a PawnTank class and add a SpringArm and Camera components to it!

-## Lesson 139 - Pawn movement input
+### Lesson 139 - Pawn movement input

 You need to change the collisions presets of the capsule components to "block all", if you want sweeping to work.
 Setting it to true in `AddActorLocalOffset` is not enough.
 Then, make sure the capsule component doesn't overlap the floor, or your tank won't move at all!

+### Lesson 140 - Exposing variables

+When you expose new varibles in the editor you need to close and reopen the project.

+Camera movement lag and rotation lag on the springarm give a more dynamic movement.

+Changes in the class blueprints reflect on all the instances, but you can change values on a single instance too.